 Funded by / Ownership

 The paper is owned by The Seattle Times Company, which also owns local newspapers in Walla Walla and Yakima.
-Revenue is derived though advertising and subscription fees.
+Revenue is derived through advertising and subscription fees.

 Analysis / Bias

-In review, the Seattle Times publishes local, regional, national and international news.
-Local and regional news is often in-depth and utilizes low biased wording such as this: Woman shot in South Delridge neighborhood near West Seattle, police search for suspects.
+In review, the Seattle Times publishes local, regional, national, and international news.
+Local and regional news is often in-depth and utilizes low biased wording: Woman shot in South Delridge neighborhood near West Seattle, police search for suspects.
 Information is always properly sourced.
 National and international news is provided through the Associated Press.